-Component areas of the Anna Valley/Upper Clatford Local Gap are identified on the basis of their contribution to the physical and visual separation between Andover and Anna Valley/Upper Clatford (Plan 9).
-Development proposals will only be supported when they do not compromise the contribution of the relevant component area(s) to physical separation, visual separation or to the integrity of the Gap, as this contribution is described in Table 6.
+The component areas of the Local Gap have been assessed on the basis of their contribution to the physical and visual separation between Andover and Anna Valley/Upper Clatford.
+Development proposals will be supported when they do not compromise the contribution of the relevant component area(s) to physical separation, visual separation or to the integrity of the Gap, as set out in Table 6.